octo-technology/OpenTezos/docs/blockchain-basics/smart-contracts.md

 Strictly speaking, a Bitcoin transaction is a smart contract.
 The **promise** to open the *vault* from one party is fulfilled, given that the other party has the right *key* to open it.
 Note that *the way* this key is provided is also meaningful here.
 It must follow **protocols**.

 ## Halting problem of Turing-complete machines and Gas
-To increase the possibilities for smart contracts, more *OP_codes* had to be incorporated than inside blockchain systems.
+To increase the possibilities for smart contracts, more *OP_codes* had to be incorporated inside blockchain systems.
 With Ethereum, adding these *OP_codes* made its low-level language _Turing-complete_.
 This meant that from this moment on, one could program any operation, including *jumps* and *loops*.

 A loop is a problem for Turing-complete machine, especially the ones that use a currency to function.
 If we can't control the halt of the machine and it starts an endless loop, we can't control the infinite spending of the currency either.